Communicate outside the container

 Multicontainer

 Multicontainer releases use a user-defined bridge network by default.
-No ports are exposed to the host and must be explicitly enabled through the ports keyword.
+No ports are exposed to the host and must be explicitly enabled through the ports keywordarrow-up-right.
 Services on the same bridge network have access to all other services' ports.

 The following sample multicontainer docker-compose.yml file allows incoming traffic on port 80 to the proxy service, but the frontend and data services are isolated from the host and only accessible via the bridge network, which all services are connected to.